|Nutritional Guidelines (per serving)|

 Invert the baked cake onto a clean, dry kitchen towel and peel off the parchment paper.

-Wait 3 minutes and then 1-inch in from one of the short side score across the cake taking care not to cut right through.
+Wait 3 minutes and then score across the cake one inch in from one of the short sides, taking care not to cut right through.

 Fold this piece of cake in towards the center.